rubytune/perf_check/README.md

 gem 'perf_check'
 ```

 You will actually have to commit this.
-Preferably to master (as long as the gem exists on whatever reference branch you are testing against, you are good to go).
+Preferably to master, which will make life easiest.
+Basically, as long as the gem exists on whatever reference branch you are benchmarking against, you are good to go.

 ## How to use